tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > ## Attribution
-> Content of this episode was adapted or inspired by:.
+> Content of this episode was adapted from or inspired by:
 > - [FAIR principles](https://www.go-fair.org/fair-principles/)
 > - [DCC - How can we evaluate data repositories?](https://www.dcc.ac.uk/news/how-can-we-evaluate-data-repositories-pointers-dryaduk)
 > - [Criteria for successful repositories](https://blogs.ch.cam.ac.uk/pmr/2011/08/19/criteria-for-successful-repositories/)